Tony Hawk’s Pro Skater HD

 Release Date: 08/28/2012

 For anybody that hasn’t played any of the original four Tony Hawk’s Pro Skater titles, the following paragraphs might read with a shinier veneer of nostalgia than expected for a ‘modern’ video game review.
-For this reviewer, commenting on Tony Hawk’s Pro Skater HD is as much an exercise in trying to restrain my nostalgia as it is to comment on the game’s merits and flaws.
+For this reviewer, commenting on Tony Hawk’s Pro Skater HD is as much an exercise in trying to restrain his nostalgia as it is to comment on the game’s merits and flaws.
 Not every game is perfect, nor is every attempt at reviewing one.
 But through nostalgia, many things are possible.
 Certain things can be overlooked – perhaps even outright forgiven – provided that certain fundamentals remain, as experience becomes memory, which might motivate a purchase on PSN.

-Part of that appeal was the “F it all” attitude that permeated everything “skater,” a sentiment amplified by the power chords and high tempos of punk rock groups.
+Part of that appeal was the “F it all” attitude that permeated everything “skater,” a sentiment amplified by power chords and high tempos of punk rock groups.
 That sentiment even spread to record labels that featured these groups, many of which at the time were not part of the Recording Industry Association of America (RIAA), or tapped into the larger distribution systems of the day.
-Labels like Eptaph and Fat Whreck Chords, which threw endless music kindle for a fiercely independent fire, reinforced the idea that the skater culture was a counter culture.
+Labels like Epitaph and Fat Whreck Chords, which provided endless music kindle for a fiercely independent fire, reinforced the idea that the skater culture was a counter culture.
 In Los Angeles, you were more likely to recognize Bad Religion being played on KROQ through their Atlantic Records single “Infected” rather than a portion of their song “Man with a Mission,” which was part of their “40 Minutes Non-Stop KROQ” station liner.

-Simply, it was the 90s.
+It might be glib to say, but it was the 90s.
 I wasn’t a skater, but a few of my friends were.
 For me, it was the intersection of my love of bands like Bad Religion and Pennywise that brought me to the fold, where I found the lyrics of folks like Greg Graffin and Jason M. Thirsk as energizing as the quick riffs.
 Others dressed the part, whether it be the then-independently operated businesses behind Oakley sunglasses or Vans shoes.
 Even from the 80s, skate board brands like Santa Cruz thrived as the gospel was spread through clothes, music, and the boards themselves.

-So it was only a matter of time before skating had reached the mainsteam.
+So it was only a matter of time before skating had reached the mainstream.
 Sure, old school gamers will remember older titles like Skate or Die! or 720° on the NES.
 But for most gamers, it took a pre-Blizzard-swallowing Activision to bring it to the market.
-Their paid acolyte was Tony Hawk.
+Their acolyte was Tony Hawk.
 And in August of 1999, the first Tony Hawk’s Pro Skater was released for the original PlayStation.
 It was later released on every platform of the day, including the N-Gage, and launched a franchise that has garnered over $1 billion in revenue to date.

 How was the game, you might wonder?
 Quite good.
 Damn good, actually.
 If video games were country musicians making it big in pop music, Tony Hawk’s Pro Skater was the Shania Twain of its day.
 Many of the same people who blew off the Madden franchise found skating enjoyable, as they led Mr. Hawk and company through level after level of improbable physics and other such excitement.
 It also introduced a generation to lots of punk, rock and later rap tunes that they otherwise might not have heard before.
 For many gamers, Goldfinger would be more than just a James Bond Villian.

 So that, as a reviewer, is what I’m up against.
 My first brush with the franchise was on my Sega Dreamcast in 2000, myself a misanthropic youth listening to Millencollin and Jurassic 5, surrounded by urban ambivalence and 32-oz Coke Slurpee cups from nights before.
-Today, 12 years later, I’ve been charged with commenting on Tony Hawk’s Pro Skater HD (THPSHD), while I stare down that classic routine-laden workweek that perhaps claims us all.
+Today, 12 years later, I’ve been charged with commenting on Tony Hawk’s Pro Skater HD (THPSHD), while I stare down that classic, routine-laden workweek that perhaps claims us all.